-The International Journal of Basic Sciences and Applied Computing (IJBSAC) is having ISSN 2394-367X (online), monthly international journal, being published in the months of January, February, March, April, May, June, July, August, September, October, November and December by Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP)🔗 Bhopal (M.P.), India since year 2014.
+The International Journal of Basic Sciences and Applied Computing (IJBSAC) has ISSN: 2394-367X (online), which is an online, open access🔗, peer reviewed🔗, periodical monthly international journal.
+This journal is published by Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP)🔗 in the months of January, February, March, April, May, June, July, August, September, October, November and December.

 It is a general principle of scholarly communication that the editor of a learned journal is solely and independently responsible for deciding which articles submitted to the journal shall be published.
 In making this decision the editor is guided by policies of the journal’s editorial board and constrained by such legal requirements in force regarding libel, copyright infringement and plagiarism.
 An outcome of this principle is the importance of the scholarly archive as a permanent, historic record of the transactions of scholarship.
 Articles that have been published shall remain extant, exact and unaltered as far as is possible.
 However, very occasionally circumstances may arise where an article is published that must later be retracted or even removed.
 Such actions must not be undertaken lightly and can only occur under exceptional circumstances.
 In all cases, our official archives at the National Library of the Netherlands will retain all article versions, including retracted or otherwise removed articles.